Voltage Unit Converter

 Common Mistakes

-- ✗Misreading oscilloscope vertical scale — mixing up mV/div and V/div settings leads to errors in amplitude measurement.
+- ✗Using oscilloscope with wrong vertical scale - mixing up mV/div and V/div leads to 1000x amplitude error.
+A 5 mV signal on 5 V/div scale appears as flat line

 Frequently Asked Questions